ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

 The following options are supported but do not have any alternative in `uvicorn`:

-- `--reload`: Enables auto-refreshing of HTML pages in the browser whenever the server restarts.
+- `--refresh`: Enables auto-refreshing of HTML pages in the browser whenever the server restarts.
 Useful for demo purposes and visual debugging.
 This is **totally different** from `uvicorn`'s built-in `--reload` option, which is always enabled and can't be disabled in `uvicorn-hmr` because hot-reloading is the core feature of this package.
 - `--clear`: Wipes the terminal before each reload.
 Just like `vite` does by default.

 The two features above are opinionated and are disabled by default.
 They are just my personal practices.
 If you find them useful or want to suggest some other features, feel free to open an issue.